upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 label/class ID/pic consistency is not yet ingame-proven for the final output path.

+The later GUI-only observation where trainer class/name text changed but the visible sprite did not look synchronized is consistent with the current settings surface if only the GUI `Randomize Trainer Class Names` and `Randomize Trainer Names` controls were selected.
+Those controls randomize text labels/personal names.
+They do not imply `MODE-TRAINER-CLASS-SPRITE-SYNC` unless that separate settings bit was loaded from RNQS/profile or otherwise enabled programmatically.

 ## Logging

 Trainer/Foe logging now distinguishes class/sprite assignment from class-name